BoosterStage/issue-tracker/README.md

 # Who’s behind this?

 This course is created by [Ryan Heneise](https://github.com/crispinheneise) and hosted by [Inventive](https://inventive.io).

+Ryan Heneise crafts top-quality web-based software products for bootstrapped startups.
+He is the owner and principal developer of [Booster Stage](https://boosterstage.net), a serial entrepreneur, and professional Ruby on Rails developer.

 For more information, contact [ryan@boosterstage.net](mailto:ryan@boosterstage.net).